 A couple of other "History Boys" were present, including Dominic Cooper, who’s getting the big push into Leo land as the heartthrob of the moment.
 But it was Griffiths' night.
-He told me that he makes only a brief appearance in the next Harry Potter movie and that the teens in the film "are growing up."
-But because of the "Potter" shooting schedule, we won’t get to see Radcliffe naked and riding his horse on stage until 2008 at the earliest.
+He told me that he makes only brief appearance in the next Harry Potter and that the teens in the film "are growing up."
+But because of the Potter shooting schedule, we won’t get to see Radcliffe naked and riding his horse on stage until 2008 at the earliest.

 But back to our table at the Plaza Athenee, where Miss Dahl — still stunning at age 78 — was happy to see her son.
 They come from one of the most married families in Hollywood history — she’s gone down the aisle six times, Lorenzo four times (with one child not from a marriage).
-Lorenzo’s father, the late movie star Fernando Lamas, had four marriages of his own and left swimming star Esther Williams as his widow.
+Lorenzo’s father, the late movie star Fernando Lamas, had four marriages of his own and left swimming star Esther Williams has his widow.